-Ecommerce email campaigns are a great way to deliver promotional content with exclusive deals for holidays and other special occasions.
+Ecommerce email campaigns are a great way to deliver promotional content with exclusive deals alerts for holidays and other special occasions.
 Have a little fun with your messaging and email design to make it festive.
 And be sure to offer promotions that your customers will be interested in.

 Here’s an example of a holiday email promotion from Gap:

 They “gift” their email subscribers with an exclusive promotion that they can use during the holiday season.
 The gift card graphic and holiday messaging make the email both relevant and fun.
 They also make it easy for consumers to redeem the offer by putting the bar code in the email, which can be printed or shown in the store from the consumer’s mobile device.